A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 and

 Beginning from the inequality~\eqref{eq: ineq condition low}, we have

 Since $\log(1 - [\pses + \per]) < 0$, the final inequality in the sequence of steps~\eqref{eq: ineq condition} results in

-To find the value of $n$ that satisfies the second inequality in the steps~\eqref{eq: ineq condition cont}, one can first replace $\pses$ by $n_s(i) /(n + \za ^2)$, where $n_s(i)$ is the number of successful repeats after $i$ iterations, and replaced $\per$ from Eq.~\eqref{eq: p error} to express the inequality as a function of $n$.
-Then, a numerical root-finding algorithm can be applied to find the smallest value of $n$ that satisfies the inequality.
-As a low-complexity alternative, we use the fact that $(1 - x)^a \leq (1 - ax)$ for any $0 \leq a \leq 1$ and $0 \leq x \leq 1$, and simply the inequality to
+To find the value of $n$ that satisfies the second inequality in the steps~\eqref{eq: ineq condition cont}, one can first replace $\pses$ by $n_s(i) /(n + \za ^2)$, where $n_s(i)$ is the number of successful repeats after $i$ iterations, and replace $\per$ from Eq.~\eqref{eq: p error} to express the inequality as a function of $n$.
+Given a value for $\pses$, a numerical optimization algorithm can be applied to find the smallest value of $n$ that satisfies the inequality~\eqref{eq: ineq condition cont}.
+As a low-complexity alternative, we use the fact that \mbox{$(1 - x)^a \leq (1 - ax)$} for any $0 \leq a \leq 1$ and $0 \leq x \leq 1$, and simply the inequality to

 which yields

 Similarly, beginning from the inequality \eqref{eq: ineq condition high} and considering that \mbox{$(1 - x)^a \geq (1 - ax)$} for any $1 \leq a $ and $0 \leq x \leq 1$, one can conclude that